 MK: Sure, we have dozens of volunteers contributing across Australia.
 The best way to start is to reach out to your local UNAA State Division, UNAA Young Professionals group or UN Youth team.
 We also have programs and projects that run out of our National Office in Canberra, such as our Peace Program, that are often looking for passionate and talented volunteers.

 BL: Work aside, what do you do when you’re not running one of the most well respected and publicly visible charities in Australia?
 We’d love to get to know the person behind the title.

 MK: In my spare time I work with other NGO’s, read non-fiction voraciously, utilise my airplane pilots licence, do exercise- particularly running, and go on outdoor travel adventures.
 Over Easter myself and a handful of close friends hired some white water rafts and barrelled down the length of the mighty Franklin River in far south west Tasmania over the course of two weeks.
 It was a fun trip, though hair-raising at times.
 It brought us closer together and in touch with spectacular nature that exists no-where else on this planet.
 In the early 1980’s that river was to be dammed with the entire valley to be flooded and logged for some short term benefit.
 As we floated down that amazing river we were thankful that never happened thanks to a small number of people who were willing sit up and take action to ensure the place was protected for present and future generations.
 Tourism now brings more money and jobs to that region’s economy than the dam would have.

 BL: What are your long-term goals as Executive Director of the UNAA?

 With an organization that has a history as long as ours we need to be continually working to maintain momentum and replenish resource pools.
 If you would like to donate some our your time, talent or treasure – Your hard earned dollars! – please contact us.

 - Bridgett Leslie

-NOTE: This interview was originally conducted for our sister media group The Plus Ones.
+This interview was originally conducted in conjunction with our sister group The Plus Ones.